 Milngavie and Bearsden Camera Club is a photographic society open to those with a keen interest in photography.
 Most members of the club live in and around Milngavie, Bearsden, the Greater Glasgow Area, East Dunbartonshire and West Stirlingshire.

 Club activities are centered on weekly meetings, held on a Tuesday evening between late September and April at the Community Education Centre, Allander Road, Milngavie G62 8PN.
 Meetings begin at 7.30 PM and last for about 2 hours.
 The annual membership subscription is £40, which is tremendous value for money in comparison with any professional photographic organisation.
-For enquires about membership please e-mail the club secretary.
+For enquiries about membership please e-mail the club secretary.
+The secretary invites applicants to join the club when places become available.

-Within the past few years the club enlargers were donated to an educational institution so that all activities have become entirely digital.
-Currently there are over 70 members and a waiting list to join.
-The members elect a committee at the AGM and the club is operated by a formal constitution.
+Currently, there just under 70 members.
+The members elect a committee of approximately 10 members at the AGM and the club is operated by a formal constitution.
 Although the membership is a predominately male there are active and talented female members.
-The youngest member is in his early twenties and the oldest is probably in his eighties.
 Members come from all walks of life.
-By occupation many are retired although others have demanding work lives.
+By occupation, many are retired although others have demanding work lives.

 Historical Origins and Development of the Club by R. Cumming

 The Club owes its origins to a successful photographic competition promoted by Mr Bett of Anderson and Bett, a local pharmacist, and held in connection with Milngavie week 1969.The competition judge expressed surprise that with the high standard of entries, Milngavie did not have a camera club.
 A small committee was formed to rectify the situation and the first recorded meeting of the Milngavie and District Camera Club took place in December of that year.